JVM-Rationals/jrational/README.md

 ## Technical data

 This project requires Java 11+.

-It doesn’t have any runtime dependency.
+It doesn’t have any runtime dependency except the `java.base` module.

 # How to use it in my project?